Tiniarz/Chlor/README.md

 ## Disclaimer

 *Usage of this software is intended for testing purposes within environments.
-The author assumes no responsibility for system instability resulting from the use of aggressive GDI techniques.*
+The author assumes no responsibility for system instability resulting from the use of aggressive GDI payloads.*

 ## Screenshots